 Who Should Buy the Black iPhone 12?

-Black is one of Apple’s classic colors and the black iPhone 12 should pair well with any case.
+Black is another classic color and the black iPhone 12 should pair well with any case.
 It offers a completely black edge around to the screen.

 If you care about a black edge around the content you watch on your device, this is a solid option.